How to Do a Bend Test on Your Welds

 assess weld defects carefully

-When interpreting bend test results, you need to focus on common defects like cracks, lack of fusion, and porosity.
+When you interpret bend test results, focus on common defects like cracks, lack of fusion, incomplete penetration, and porosity.
+Check the stretched face of the bend because that area shows the most strain.

 Common Defects Observed